The Benefits of Working in a Large Law Firm

 Large, Diverse Client Bases

 The clients of large law firms tend to be more plentiful and diverse than those of smaller firms.
 A large, diversified client base makes it less likely that the firm will encounter financial difficulty if a client takes its business elsewhere.
+Diversity can also add to a broader range of experience and knowledge.
+Moreover, many of the mega-firms have multi-jurisdictional practices and multiple locations across the globe, allowing lawyers and paralegals to serve international clients as well.

 Extensive Firm Resources